gdamore/tcell/README.md

 Terminals that appear to support the XTerm mouse model also can support bracketed paste, for applications that opt-in.
 See `EnablePaste()` for details.

-## Testability

-There is a `SimulationScreen`, that can be used to simulate a real screen for automated testing.
-The supplied tests do this.
-The simulation contains event delivery, screen resizing support, and capabilities to inject events and examine "`physical`" screen contents.

 ## Breaking Changes in v3

-* `termbox` compatibility package is removed - no longer useful (keep using v2 if needed)
+There are a number of changes in _Tcell_ version 3, which break compatibility with version 2 and version 1.

+Your application will almost certainly need some minor updates to work with version 3.

+Please see the [CHANGESv3](CHANGESv3.md) document for a list.

 ## Platforms

 ### POSIX (Linux, FreeBSD, macOS, Solaris, etc.)

 Everything works using pure Go on mainstream platforms.
-Some more esoteric platforms (e.g., AIX) may need to be added.
-Pull requests are welcome!
+Esoteric platforms (e.g. zOS or AIX) are supported on a best-effort only basis.
+Pull requests to fix any issues found are welcome!

 ### Windows

-Windows console mode applications are supported.
+Windows console mode applications are supported, on Windows versions after Windows 10 1703.
+The modern Windows 11 Terminal is particularly well supported.

-Modern console applications like ConEmu and the Windows Terminal, support all the good features (resize, mouse tracking, etc.)
+(Note: 3rd party terminal emulators work, and some work very well.
+Unfortunately the once popular ConEmu is unlikely to work well, and we do not recommend it given the existence of superior alternatives like [Rio](https://rioterm.com).)

 ### WASM